I was 22 when I moved abroad alone for the first time.

 In what seems to be direct contrast, the Brazilians see Americans as cold because of the lack of physical contact (no PDA, we don’t kiss each other on the cheek upon greeting, we’re not as affectionate…), the fact that Americans are incredibly independent (in contrast to the dependent Brazilians, who live with their parents until they get married) and are not as welcoming.

-Sure, you could learn a bit about these things by reading or by talking to French or Brazilians in the US–but living abroad, you can actually see the difference yourself.
-You will likely return home with both a newfound appreciation for your country, as well as disappointment in how you feel things should be or wish they were.
+Sure, you could learn a bit about these things by reading or by talking to French or Brazilians in your home country–but living abroad, you can actually see the difference yourself.
+You will likely return home with both a newfound appreciation for your own country, as well as disappointment in how you feel things should be or wish they were.

 Traveling is like having a fling with someone.
 It’s more superficial and surface-level.
 You see all the wonderful things from the tourist perspective, but probably not how things really are.
 Living abroad is like being in a relationship…you are able to actually soak up the culture and experience the true depth of a country; you will see it for both the good and the bad.